 Withdrawal Policy

 In case of cancellation, the student is subject to the refund policy of the program provider.
+Each program provider lists the cancellation policy on their website, so be sure to read that information before applying.

 Study Abroad Surcharge